tsnellgrove/dark_castle3/doc/to_do.md

 *** NEW PUZZLE IDEAS ***

+Alter Terrain:
+- Use Map room_pair updates to alter a room dramatically after a major change
+	- e.g. Zork I resevoir post-dam opening
+	- could use this after a cave in or rock collapse in the dungeons / mines?

 Vehical:
 - Bucket pulley / weight puzzle in wizard's tower
 - need to adjust weight correctly going up and down